"Associates" is the name given to key-words associated with a key key-word.

 You can set a minimum number of text files for the association procedure, in the database settings:

-These screenshot settings would only process those key-key-words which appear in at least 1 text file.
+The screenshot settings will only process those key-key-words which appear in at least 3 text files.

 Choose the mutual information statistic you prefer, apart from Z score which uses a span (here we're using the whole text).

-This will only show associates which reach at least the strength in the statistic set here, e.g. 5.000.
+This will only show associates which reach at least the strength in the statistic set here, eg. 3.000.

-To see the detailed associates, double-click your chosen term in the KW column or the Associates column:
+To see the detailed associates, double-click your chosen term in the KW column: